 Before I met Mark we had both had our fair share of mess-ups: minor and spectacular and were deliriously happy to have finally stopped all that and got down to some serious stuff, so to speak.

-I remember the first time I ever saw him; he was playing the accordion dressed in a stripy t.shirt, a trio I think it was, but I can't recall the other instruments, my mind was far too occupied forming a mental picture of him that I would then carry around with me for some time after.
+I so clearly recall the first time I ever saw him - playing the accordion dressed in a stripy t.shirt; a trio I think it was, but I can't recall the other instruments.
+My mind was far too occupied forming a mental picture of him that I would then carry around with me for some time after.

 Fast forward a year or two and we were living together: me, him and the accordion.
 It just clicked as they say.
-Yes we have niggles - I do wish he would put the electric toothbrush on its stand; he can get a little domineering in the kitchen - talking about cooking here, otherwise . . . er nothing comes to mind really.
-He probably wishes I was a little less technology phobic, maybe I ramble on a bit sometimes about plants or suchlike, but I can tell when he's glazing over, otherwise, nothing, as far as I know, well you can tell me dear if there is, on your return.
+Yes we have niggles - I do wish he would put the electric toothbrush on its stand; he can get a little domineering in the kitchen - talking about cooking here, otherwise . . . err, nothing comes to mind really.
+He probably wishes I was a little less technology-phobic, maybe I ramble on a bit sometimes about plants or suchlike, but I can tell when he's glazing over . . . otherwise, nothing, as far as I know.
+Well, you can tell me dearest if there is, on your return.

 Why does it work?
-Sense of humour: hundred percent important, same view on the world, music, art, nature, walking, the sea, our house and garden, letting things unfold without a plan as such, 'the boy' of course, and yes I still carry that image of Mark in the stripy T.shirt and I still feel the same way.
+Sense of humour: hundred percent important, same view on the world, music, art, nature, walking, the sea, our house and garden; letting things unfold without a plan as such, 'the boy' of course.
+I still carry that image of Mark in the stripy T.shirt and I still feel the same way.